 In the fourth quarter of 2012, Minera IRL completed the Ollachea DFS and, in the third quarter of 2013, it was agreed that Minera IRL would pay a final amount of \$21.5 million to Rio Tinto based upon the results of the November 2012 Feasibility Study for the Ollachea Gold Project.
-The payment was originally scheduled to be made in three separate instalments over a two year period and up to 80% of the payment could be settled in ordinary shares of Minera IRL Limited at the Company's election.
+The payment was originally scheduled to be made in three separate installments over a two year period and up to 80% of the payment could be settled in ordinary shares of Minera IRL Limited at the Company's election.
 The amount outstanding would accrue interest at a rate of 7% per annum.

-On 28 January 2014, the Company issued 44,126,780 ordinary shares of Minera IRL to Rio Tinto in settlement of the First Instalment (\$7.3 million) plus accrued interest for a total payment of \$7.4 million.
-Additionally, it was agreed that if Rio Tinto did not sell any ordinary shares that it received as consideration for the First Instalment for a period of one year, Rio Tinto would be entitled to a cash share hold incentive payment totaling \$744,000.
+On 28 January 2014, the Company issued 44,126,780 ordinary shares of Minera IRL to Rio Tinto in settlement of the First Installment (\$7.3 million) plus accrued interest for a total payment of \$7.4 million.
+Additionally, it was agreed that if Rio Tinto did not sell any ordinary shares that it received as consideration for the First Installment for a period of one year, Rio Tinto would be entitled to a cash share hold incentive payment totaling \$744,000.

-The Final Instalment of \$14.2 million, representing the remaining 66% of the total amount payable, was not due until July 2016 with interest accruing at 7% per annum and payable annually in July.
+The Final installment of \$14.2 million, representing the remaining 66% of the total amount payable, was not due until July 2016 with interest accruing at 7% per annum and payable annually in July

 In June 2015, \$12.0 million of the \$14.2 million, along with the \$744,000 share hold incentive payment was paid from proceeds from the COFIDE Bridge Loan.
-A promissory note for the balance of \$2.2 million due was issued by the Company to Rio Tinto.
-Additional details on the Mineral Rights Assignment Agreement with Rio Tinto and the COFIDE Bridge Loan are provided in Section 15 - Material Contracts, near the end of this document.
+A promissory note for the balance of \$2.2 million due was issued by the Company to Rio Tinto. .
+The Company has repaid \$700,000 of the principal plus interests.
+The balance as at 31 December 2016 is \$1,490,000 of principal and \$61,000 of interest.